- This event has passed.

-In this webinar, we will ask: “Do the traditional logging practices of eastern hardwood forests have negative side effects on the survival, growth, and reproduction of wild American ginseng?”
+In this webinar, we asked: “Do the traditional logging practices of eastern hardwood forests have negative side effects on the survival, growth, and reproduction of wild American ginseng?”

-We will be joined by Dr. Jim McGraw, and Dr. Jennifer Chandler who is the Guild’s new Southeast Program Manager!
-Their bios are coming soon.
+Presenters: We were joined by Dr. James McGraw, and Dr. Jennifer Chandler who is the Guild’s new Southeast Program Manager!